Abdeljalilnahli/cnig-20201016/processing/README.txt

-Please unzip the file to get the files
+Please unzip the files to get everything